ZanderBrown/Tiborcim/README.md

 ### Usage
-The main window consists of a menu bar and two tabs the first tabs is for Tiborcim source where as the second shows the generated MicroPython source The menubar provide standard controls for managing file and options to flash the code
+The main window consists of a menu bar and two tabs the first tabs is for Tiborcim source where as the second shows the generated MicroPython source The menu-bar provide standard controls for managing file and options to flash the code

 ## Language
 ### Hello World